LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 [TOC]

-# Introduction

-## What's Coming

-**Due by this coming Sunday:**

-- Forum for questions related to the lecture (for online students or those who weren't in class or on Zoom during the lecture).
-- Elements of AI, Ch.
-4, Machine Learning, Exercises.
-  I'm changing the exercises assignment into a quiz with questions modeled after the exercise questions.
-No more screen-shots.
-- Quiz over the instructor's lectures.

-**Next week:**

-- No reading, exercises, or quiz.
-- Tuesday: We will cover the history of AI.
-Some questions about the history of AI will be on the midterm.
-  - A practice midterm will be available.

-- Thursday: the midterm quiz will be given in the classroom.
-- Wednesday and Thursday: the midterm will be available in the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services), Center Building, Room 311, from 9:00am to 5:00pm (but start the quiz at 3:00pm at the latest).

-## Review
+## Introduction

-### Bayes' Rule

-Bayes rule can be used to train a system on a data set such as:

-- Correlation of cancer imaging tests to actual cases of cancer.
-- Filtering email spam
-- Doing sentiment analysis

-This is one method for doing *supervised* *machine learning*.

-# Machine Learning

-Machine learning is a subfield of AI that uses algorithms trained on data sets.
+Machine learning is a subfield of AI that uses models trained on data sets.
 These models are capable of <u>predicting</u> outcomes and <u>classifying</u> information.
+A special type of Machine Learning is Generative AI which can <u>generate</u> text, images and more.

 ## Models

 When talking about Machine Learning (ML), people often use the term *model*.
 This term can refer to either:

 -  A machine learning algorithm and the methodology for training it.
 -  A machine learning algorithm that has been trained using data.

-**Example of a model:** The *naive Bayes classifier* for detecting spam assigned weights (probabilities) to a set of words.
+**Example of a model:** The *naive Bayes classifier* for detecting spam assigns weights (probabilities) to words in a set of words.
 This set of weights along with the algorithm for using them to classify an email message constitute a trained *model*.

 ## Types of ML